manishreddy255/web_har/git/readme.md

 and it will show like this
 then what you need to do is
 just change in however way you want of the code and then push it to the repo

+Other commands which are useful are

+git log

+to see what ever you have done in the repository

+Now if you want to revert it back to old state old commit you can use

+git reset --hard <commit>
+(it's the commit # you'll get in git log) to get back to commit which you want

+if you want to reset back to the file that is online you can use

+git reset --hard origin/main
+(your code will be resetted)

+with this you will get back to previous commit